Kempo/point-code-challenge/README.md

 The `models.ts` file handles the business logic of the server, mimicking an API to a database and contains all the necessary function calls.
 In hindsight, it may have been better to take advantage of Apollo Server's `datasources` API structure and have DB calls initiated through a resolver's context.

 The `resolvers.ts` file is the entry-point for requests and how they are processed. `schema.ts` contains the actual GraphQL schema.
 All fields are made nullable.
+Errors are thrown with `ApolloError`.

 Everything JWT-related is located within the `auth` service in `src/services/auth.ts` which sets up Passport.js and contains functions to authenticate requests and `signTokens`.